msanders/cider/README.md

 To undo this change, simply run `cider unlink git`.

-Directories are automatically expanded, so the entry `"bin/*": "~/bin/"` will first create the directory `~/bin` if it doesn't exist already, and then link all items in `symlinks/bin/*` to children of that directory.
+Directories in targets are automatically expanded, so the entry `"bin/*": "~/bin/"` will first create the directory `~/bin/` if it doesn't exist already, and then link all items in `symlinks/bin/*` to children of that directory.

 ## Caveats